cdktf/cdktf-provider-cloudflare/docs/ruleset.csharp.md

 - *Type:* string[]

-Include these cookies' names and their values.
+A list of cookies to include in the cache key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#include Ruleset#include}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#include Ruleset#include}

 ---